sonic-net/SONiC/doc/s3ip_sysfs/s3ip_sysfs_hld.md

 4. The sysfs directory structure can be generated automatically through the framework.
 5. Support reuse of the old driver sysfs paths without redeveloping new drivers.

+**S3IP background Introduction**

+Simplified Switch System Integration Program, aka [S3IP](http://www.s3ip.org/), is the subproject of the Open Data Center Committee, aka [ODCC](http://www.opendatacenter.cn/introduction-en.html).
+S3IP is a joint initiative of six Internet companies in China, including Baidu, Alibaba, Tencent, Meituan, JD.com, and Kuaishou.
+Focusing on the network field, S3IP aims to solve the common problems in the integration process of the upper layer software and the lower layer equipment and establish a standardized ecology.
+The standardized design is more friendly to equipment manufacturers and enterprise users (such as the Internet), easier to integrate, more efficient to solve problems with the help of ecological forces, and faster to implement new technologies in the ecosystem.

 S3IP sysfs contains two sections:

 - sysfs specification: specifies the sysfs directory structure and file content